-Session 3 Different (2 hours or more) (Tapestry of Faith)
+Session 3: Different (2 hours or more): Session 3 Different (2 hours or more)

 Light the chalice and share this quote: